Arkansas State University - Newport

 Step 5: Keep Your Financial Aid (Satisfactory Academic Progress)

 Arkansas State University-Newport's goal is to support students along their academic journey.
 One of the ways that we support our students is to ensure that students are making Satisfactory Academic Progress (SAP).
-Maintaining SAP ensures that students remain on good Academic and Financial Aid standings.
-The information provided on the SAP page outlines the processes ASUN follows to ensure students maintain Satisfactory Academic Progress for Academics and Financial Aid.
+Maintaining SAP ensures that students remain on good Academic and Financial Aid standing.
+The information provided on the Satisfactory Academic Progress page outlines the processes ASU-Newport follows to ensure students maintain Satisfactory Academic Progress.
 Click the following link to learn more about Satisfactory Academic Progress and how to submit an appeal to reestablish academic and financial aid eligibility (if applicable).

 If you have questions, please email sap@asun.edu